 In EC.02.05.05 EP-5: 100% on-time compliance for all Infection Control utility system components, whether done through the AEM program or done in accordance with manufacturer’s recommendations;

 In EC.02.05.05 EP-6: down to not less than 90% on-time compliance for other Non-High Risk components done through the AEM program only if the organization’s policy (presumed to be the utility systems equipment AEM Program policy) permits such deferral.

-In other words, TJC accredited hospitals have some flexibility to mandated 100% on-time Inspection, Testing and Maintenance compliance only for their non-high-risk and non-infection control utility system components that are managed through an acceptable Alternative Equipment Maintenance Program.
+In other words, TJC-accredited hospitals have some flexibility to mandate 100% on-time inspection, testing, and maintenance compliance only for their non-high-risk and non-infection control utility system components that are managed through an acceptable Alternative Equipment Maintenance Program.

 Critical Factors to Consider When Evaluating Risks Associated With Equipment

 Whether equipment is critical (TJC high-risk) equipment is one of the tests.
 It may even be the most important factor to consider, but it is not the only factor.